grafana/metrictank/docs/CONTRIBUTING.md

-Thanks for your interest in contributing to Metrictank!
+Thanks for your interest in contributing to Grafana Metrictank!

 # Tooling